Creating a Workflow

 Destinations — tools you can send data to

-Click "Run once" button, to run the workflow on your dataset.
+Click "Run > Run once" button, to run the workflow on your dataset.

-If you want to run this workflow on a schedule (daily, weekly, etc.), you can set up automation by clicking Settings button on top right corner.
-More details in this .
+If you want to run this workflow on a schedule (daily, weekly, etc.) or on a triggered basis, you can set up this automation by clicking Source Node.
+More details in this doc.